Colilhasnel/AlgorithmVisualizer_pygame/README.md

     - "Algorithm Name" = This is what you think it is.
 It should be a string
     - display_algorithm.algorithm_function = This points to the actual visualization function in `display_algorithm.py` file
 2. Add a `algorithm_funciton` in `display_algorithm.py` file
     - This should be a `<generator>` function.
-Read on more on [generator functions and objects here](https://www.geeksforgeeks.org/generators-in-python/)
+Read more on [generator functions and objects here](https://www.geeksforgeeks.org/generators-in-python/)
     - You should code the entire algorithm in this funciton
-    - Update `global_info.color` array whenever you the algorithm performs a swap
+    - Update `global_info.color` array whenever the algorithm performs a swap
-        - Use your own creative to make better visualizations
+        - Use your own creativity to make better visualizations
-    - Add `global_info.draw_data(j)` to update that particular as per the color defined
+    - Add `global_info.draw_data(j)` to update that particular index as per the color defined
         - If no `j` argument is passed, `global_info.draw_data()` will update the entire **Data**
     - add `yield` at appropriate places for `Pause` function to work
     - Refer `bubble_sort` function to understand how to add visualization on iterative algorithms